jd28/rollnw/lib/nw/smalls/docs/profile-packages.md

 1. Module paths are complete before the service start phase invokes runtime initialization.
+2. `resources.json` is validated completely before any declared container is applied.
+Missing declared containers are optional and skipped.
-2. Native value layouts are registered before profile source using them is resolved.
+3. Native value layouts are registered before profile source using them is resolved.
-3. `<root>.propsets` is required and has no module-level dependency on profile initialization or toolset code.
+4. `<root>.propsets` is required and has no module-level dependency on profile initialization or toolset code.
-4. Every propset declaration is validated as a batch before pools are used.
+5. Every propset declaration is validated as a batch before pools are used.
-5. Pools are primed once after the complete schema module is valid.
+6. Pools are primed once after the complete schema module is valid.
-6. Required subsystem modules and config batches reject startup before object creation if their invariants are not satisfied.
+7. `<root>.profile` must provide `init`, `object_instantiated`, and
+   `match_qualifier` with their exact signatures.
+Compiled-function references live only for the Runtime service generation.
+8. Each data-spec file is registered independently.
+A malformed file disables only its domain; profile initialization attempts every remaining domain.

 The selected profile and configuration are singletons.
 The schema declarations, config entries, and native publications they produce are batches.